Skip to main content

 Frequently Asked Questions About Basecamp's History

 Basecamp is popular for its simplicity, ease of use, and effective project management tools.
-However, other project management apps like Taskade are also gaining popularity due to their innovative use of AI.
+However, modern alternatives like Taskade are gaining popularity with AI agents powered by 11+ frontier models from OpenAI, Anthropic, and Google, plus workflow automations and 8 project views.

 Is Basecamp still good?